mason jar strawberry shortcake trifles

 Mason Jar Strawberry Shortcake Trifles

-The great thing about these treats is that they look so involved but they are really so simple, especially if you’re using a store-bought pound cake.
+The great thing about these treats is that they look so involved but they are really so simple.
+Especially if you’re using a store-bought pound cake.
 If strawberries aren’t your thing or they’re not in season then you could easily substitute a different type of berry, or even pie filling.
 Two layers each of pound cake, sliced berries, and pudding perfectly fill these little half pint mason jars.
 Just complete with whipped topping and some pound cake crumbles just prior to serving and you’re all set with a light and refreshing dessert that will wow any crowd.

 strawberry shortcake trifles